d-stoianov/spottmee-app/README.md

 -   `src/`: Contains all the source code
     -   `pages/`: Components for each page (Home, Event)
-    -   `services/`: API service to fetch data from the eventify service
+    -   `services/`: API service to fetch data from the spottmee service
     -   `router/`: Router setup
     -   `layout/`: Contains page layout component
     -   `components/`: Contains reusable components that are used in other components